 We can’t help it.
-As soon as there’s sun in the sky for at least two days a week we start craving fresh, summery foods…even if that week includes a few morning snow showers.
+As soon as there’s sun in the sky for at least two days a week we start craving fresh, summery foods…even if that week includes a few morning rain showers.
 Luckily, in Portland, we have access to some truly top-notch salads year-round.
-Whether you crave a classic Caesar or a not-so-classic Cobb (brisket on top, anyone?) a great salad can turn a crisp spring day into a real glimpse of summer.
+Whether you crave a classic Caesar or a not-so-classic Cobb (brisket on top, anyone?) a great salad can turn a crisp day into a real glimpse of summer.

 After sampling the best Bloody Marys, best pizzas, best ice creams, and best chocolate chip cookies in town (all in the name of journalism, folks) it was a pleasure to sample the lighter side of Portland’s comfort-food menus.
 Here are our picks for the ten salads that deserve your fork’s attention.

 1) Insalata Nostrana at Nostrana 1401 SE Morrison St

 This deceptively simple-looking salad of radicchio, parmigiano-reggiano, and rosemary sage croutons packs a mighty punch of tangy, creamy flavor.
 The crave-worthy dressing is a savory departure from the classic Caesar, spiked with white wine, anchovies, house-made mayo and a good amount of red wine vinegar that adds a pleasant acidity to complement the healthy amount of cheese.
 A perfect pairing with Nostrana’s pizza and housemade gnocchi, this salad is a year-round winner.